P-p-H-d/mlib/README.md

 in which case the special function performing a sum/sum/and/or/mul/mul operation will be used.

+'dest' can be either the variable (in which case 'dest' is assumed to be of type equivalent to the elements of the container) or a tuple ('var', 'oplist') with 'var' being the variable name and 'oplist' its oplist (with TYPE, INIT, SET methods).
+The tuple may be needed if the map function transform a type into another.

 #### ALGO\_INSERT\_AT(containerDst, containerDstOPLIST, position, containerSrc, containerSrcOPLIST)

 Insert into the container 'contDst' at position 'position' all the values